invoice-creator/invoiced/README.md

 }
 ```

-Next the middleware gets plugged into our Redux store, all actions should get logged.
+Next the middleware gets plugged into the Redux store, all actions should get logged.
 The middleware can be activated using an applyMiddleware function that Redux ships with.
 It takes the middleware we want to register, and returns a function that takes the createStore function.
 That second function will then create a store for us that has the middleware included in it.
 In client/src/components/index.jsx:

 ```
 import remoteActionMiddleware from './remote_action_middleware';